mongodb-labs/drivers-evergreen-tools/.evergreen/auth_oidc/k8s/README.md

 ### Local EKS Testing

-Local EKS testing requires assuming a role to interact with the EKS cluster.
+Local EKS testing requires assuming the drivers test secrets role to interact with the EKS cluster.
 See the [Wiki](https://wiki.corp.mongodb.com/display/DRIVERS/Using+AWS+Secrets+Manager+to+Store+Testing+Secrets) for details.